Caesarean section

 C-sections result in a small overall increase in poor outcomes in low-risk pregnancies.
-They also typically take longer to heal from, about six weeks, than vaginal birth.
+They also typically take about six weeks to heal from, longer than vaginal birth.
 The increased risks include breathing problems in the baby and amniotic fluid embolism and postpartum bleeding in the mother.
 Established guidelines recommend that caesarean sections not be used before 39 weeks of pregnancy without a medical reason.
-The method of delivery does not appear to have an effect on subsequent sexual function.
+The method of delivery does not appear to affect subsequent sexual function.

 In 2012, about 23 million C-sections were done globally.
-The international healthcare community has previously considered the rate of 10% and 15% to be ideal for caesarean sections.
+The international healthcare community has previously considered the rate of 10% and 15% ideal for caesarean sections.
 Some evidence finds a higher rate of 19% may result in better outcomes.
 More than 45 countries globally have C-section rates less than 7.5%, while more than 50 have rates greater than 27%.
 Efforts are being made to both improve access to and reduce the use of C-section.
 In the United States as of 2017, about 32% of deliveries are by C-section.

 The surgery has been performed at least as far back as 715 BC following the death of the mother, with the baby occasionally surviving.
-Descriptions of mothers surviving date back to 1500 AD, with earlier attests to ancient times (including the apocryphal account of Julius Caesar being born by caesarean section, a commonly stated origin of the term).
-With the introduction of antiseptics and anesthetics in the 19th century, survival of both the mother and baby, and thus the procedure, became significantly more common.
+A popular idea is that the Roman statesman Julius Caesar was born via caesarean section and is the namesake of the procedure, but if this is the true etymology, it is based on a misconception: until the modern era, C-sections seem to have been invariably fatal to the mother, and Caesar's mother Aurelia not only survived her son's birth but lived for nearly 50 years afterward.
+There are many ancient and medieval legends, oral histories, and historical records of laws about C-sections around the world, especially in Europe, the Middle East and Asia.
+The first recorded successful C-section (where both the mother and the infant survived) was allegedly performed on a woman in Switzerland in 1500 by her husband, Jacob Nufer, though this was not recorded until 8 decades later.
+With the introduction of antiseptics and anesthetics in the 19th century, the survival of both the mother and baby, and thus the procedure, became significantly more common.